open-mmlab/mmagic/docs/en/advanced_guides/1_models.md

                             f' got {type(pretrained)} instead.')
 ```

-After the implementation of class `DCGANGenerator`, we need to update the model list in `mmgen/models/architectures/__init__.py`, so that we can import and use class `DCGANGenerator` by `mmgen.models.architectures`.
+After the implementation of class `DCGANGenerator`, we need to update the model list in `mmedit/models/editors/__init__.py`, so that we can import and use class `DCGANGenerator` by `mmedit.models.editors`.

-Implementation of Class `DCGANDiscriminator` follows the similar logic, and you can find the implementation [here](https://github.com/open-mmlab/mmgeneration/blob/1.x/mmgen/models/architectures/dcgan/generator_discriminator.py#L195).
+Implementation of Class `DCGANDiscriminator` follows the similar logic, and you can find the implementation [here](https://github.com/open-mmlab/mmediting/blob/1.x/mmedit/models/editors/dcgan/dcgan_discriminator.py).

 ### Step 2: Design the model of DCGAN